zstackio/doc/userManual/host.rst

      - - true
        - false

-Whether to reconnect hosts when their status change from Disconnected to Connected.
-If set to true, management nodes will reconnect hosts whose status change from Disconnected to Connected by ping commands, in order to catch up with operations missed during hosts in disconnected; if set to false, management nodes will not automatically reconnect them, admins may need to manually do it if necessary.
+Whether to reconnect hosts when their status change from Connected to Disconnected.
+If set to true, management nodes will reconnect hosts whose status change from Connected to Disconnected by ping commands, in order to catch up with operations missed during hosts in disconnected; if set to false, management nodes will not automatically reconnect them, admins may need to manually do it if necessary.

 .. _maintenanceMode.ignoreError: